Last weekend a writer named Will Saletan stirred up a hornet’s nest when he tweeted some advice for parents:

 Teach your daughters to say No firmly, and mean it.
 Men sense women’s willingness to yield.
 Make clear you mean business.

-Like other feminists, I saw this as a classic case of a man weighing in with very little understanding of the issue at hand, and no appreciation of the reasons why it was bound to provoke a storm of criticism.
+Like other feminists, I saw this as a classic case of a man weighing in with very little understanding of the issue at hand, and no appreciation of the reasons why he was bound to provoke a storm of criticism.
 But the exchanges the tweet prompted, on Twitter and elsewhere, reminded me of another, perhaps less popular opinion I hold: that discussions of sexual consent and refusal very often present the issue of ‘saying no’ as less complicated than it really is.

 In 2015, just before I started this blog, I wrote something on this subject which I never found a home for.
 In fact, I’d more or less forgotten it, until Saletan’s tweet made me remember why I’d felt the need to write it.
 So I pulled it out, reworked it slightly, and—for whatever it’s worth—here it is.